heardMan/fitStat/README.md

 # fitStat API
 <p>Welcome to the fitStat API Docs</p>

 <p>fitStat is an API used to track wokouts</p>

 <p>This project was made as my capstone project for the Udacity Fullstack Web Developer Nanodegree</p>

-<p>This application main goal is to create an easy way to record workouts</p>

 <p>The application has two roles: Client and Trainer</p>